tidyverse/tidyverse.org/content/blog/tune-2/index.md

 For this classification example, recent updates to the [desirability2](https://desirability2.tidymodels.org/#using-with-the-tune-package) package can enable you to jointly find the best sensitivity/specificity trade-off using the threshold parameter _and_ model calibration/separation using other parameters.

-After posit::conf (2025), we'll add more examples and tutorials to tidymodels.org to showcase what we can do with postprocessing.
+We'll add more examples and tutorials to tidymodels.org to showcase what we can do with postprocessing.

 ## What's next